 Slugs eat fresh or decaying plant parts and fungi.
 They may also eat insects, worms, carrion, animal droppings, kitchen scraps, and pet food.
-Some slugs even eat other slugs.
+Some species eat other slugs.

 A slug’s mouth contains a structure called a radula, which is covered by rows of tiny and sharp teeth.
 The teeth are used for cutting and scraping or for grabbing hold of active prey like worms.
 There can be up to 27,000 teeth on the radula.

-Once sperm have been transferred from one slug to another, the sperm fertilize the eggs inside the slug’s body.
-A few to several hundred eggs are laid, depending on the species of slug.
+Once sperm have been transferred from one slug to another, the sperm fertilize the eggs inside the animal’s body.
+A few to several hundred eggs are laid, depending on the species.
 The eggs are generally white or transparent and are deposited in sheltered areas, such as in soil or under leaves or logs.
 Several batches of eggs may be produced in a year.
-The adult slug doesn’t guard the eggs once they're laid.
+The adult doesn’t guard the eggs once they're laid.
 The eggs stay dormant until the environment is suitable for them to hatch.

-In Bornea, a green and yellow slug called Ibycus rachelae has been found to use “love darts’ when it's preparing to mate.
+In Borneo, a green and yellow slug called Ibycus rachelae has been found to use “love darts’ when it's preparing to mate.
 The darts are needle or harpoon-shaped structures made of calcium carbonate.
-A slug releases a dart when it contacts another slug.
+A slug releases a dart when it contacts another member of its species.
 The dart enters the second slug and injects a hormone that increases the chance of successful reproduction.

 Slug slime contains water, mucus, and salts.
 Mucus is made of mucins, which are proteins with attached carbohydrates.
 They are able to form sticky, moisture-trapping gels when they're added to water.
 Slug slime is said to be hygroscopic due to its ability to absorb water.
 It also has the ability to change its consistency when pressure is applied and has elastic properties.

 Fresh slug slime is hard to wash off our skin due to its stickiness and hygroscopic nature.
-Although it may be tempting to immediately reach for soap and water if we're covered with slug slime, it's easier to let the slime dry and then rub our hands together.
+Although it may be tempting to immediately reach for soap and water if we're covered with the slime, it's easier to let the material dry and then rub our hands together.
 The slime will form little balls that are easy to remove.

 Functions of Slug Slime

 The soft slug body dries out quickly if it's not protected.
-Slugs deal with this dilemma by secreting copious amounts of slime from skin glands, which keeps the skin moist and acts as a barrier against dessication.
-Even so, slugs are usually seen in damp environments rather than dry ones and are most active at night.
+Slugs deal with this dilemma by secreting copious amounts of slime from skin glands, which keeps the skin moist and acts as a barrier against desiccation.
+Even so, the animals are usually seen in damp environments rather than dry ones and are most active at night.
 Many slugs spend a lot of time underground.

-Slug slime also plays a vital role in locomotion.
+The slime also plays a vital role in locomotion.
 The lower surface of a slug’s body contains many slime-secreting glands.
-The slime released by these glands allows the slug to stick to surfaces—even vertical ones—as it moves by a series of muscular waves in the body.
+The material released by these glands allows the animal to stick to surfaces—even vertical ones—as it moves by a series of muscular waves in the body.
 This movement is known as adhesive locomotion.
-A slug sticks part of its body to the ground with its slime, uses its muscles to move its body forward and then pulls its body away from the adhesion.
+A slug sticks part of its body to the ground with its slime, uses its muscles to move its body forward, and then pulls its body away from the adhesion.
 More slime is released and the process is repeated.
 The slime also helps to prevent injury when a slug travels over rough surfaces containing stones or sticks.

 A trail of glistening slime remains after a slug has passed through an area.
-The slime trail contains chemicals that can be detected by other slugs, indicating where the trail-layer has gone.
+The trail contains chemicals that can be detected by other slugs, indicating where the trail-layer has gone.
 This can be especially useful if a slug wants to find a mate.
-In some slugs different chemicals appear in the slime during the mating season.
-The chemicals in the slime sometimes attract predator slugs, which is unfortunate for the prey.
+In some species, different chemicals appear in the slime during the mating season.
+The chemicals sometimes attract predator slugs, which is unfortunate for the prey.